Rent a Car Without a Credit Card: Use This Trick to Avoid a Big Deposit

-You may know this frustration: This Christmas, I scraped together money for a flight home and budgeted enough to cover the $80 to rent a car for the weekend.
+You may know this frustration: One Christmas, I scraped together money for a flight home and budgeted enough to cover the $80 to rent a car for the weekend.

 But because I was paying with a debit card, I was charged a $350 deposit.

-To make that deposit, the company puts a hold on my debit card.
-That means for the duration of the rental, $350 of my money is unavailable.
+To make that deposit, the company put a hold on my debit card.
+That meant for the duration of the rental, $350 of my money was unavailable.

 Worse, I had to wait about a week and a half after the trip to see the refund available in my bank account.
 I’m not sure about you, but I don’t usually have the luxury to just give up $350 for a couple weeks!

 Renting a car is particularly difficult, because the amount of the deposit can be so high compared to the cost of rental.
 That’s if you’re allowed to pay with a debit card at all.

 These authorizations are understandable from a business’s point of view: It needs some assurance that it won’t lose money if you cause damage or fail to pay what you owe.

 When you pay with a credit card, the credit card company ensures you’ll make the payment, and you’re responsible for paying the credit card company.

 When you pay with a debit card, a business runs the risk that you could take off or cause damage that costs more than what’s available in your bank account.

 But most of us are good, honest people.
 It’s frustrating to face barriers put in place to protect businesses against dishonest jerks.